prasannaraut/analyze_stocks_india/README.rst

     As mentioned in requirements.txt

 Stock Files
-    All the downloaded files are in directory data_files --> raw\
+    All the downloaded files are in directory data_files --> raw <br>
-    All the processed data files are in directory data_files --> processed\
+    All the processed data files are in directory data_files --> processed <br>
-    Note: After installation of library 'data_files' folder will not be present, once you start downloading files these will be available at the same location where this library is installed.\
+    Note: After installation of library 'data_files' folder will not be present, once you start downloading files these will be available at the same location where this library is installed.<br>

 Sample Scripts
     Few sample scripts have been created in sample_scripts folder for ease of understanding, available in the same directoyr where this library is installed.